saizhang0218/VBC/README.md

 # Succinct and Robust Multi-Agent Communication With Temporal Message Control

-This repository is the official implementation of [Succinct and Robust Multi-Agent Communication With Temporal Message Control].
+This repository is the official implementation of "Succinct and Robust Multi-Agent Communication With Temporal Message Control" published in NeurIPS 2020.

 > 📋A video demo is available at: https://tmcpaper.github.io/tmc/